haasal/ddns-update-server/README.md

 This repo is a web server for updating a dyndns service as described in [this](https://dev.to/haasal/set-up-your-own-ddns-server-with-bind9-and-go-193o) blogpost.

+The server isn't really production ready yet and rather serves as a proof of concept.
+At the moment please use it as a template/starting point.

 ## Security

 If you spot any vulnerabilities please start an issue.